Confusion over NAF Alfa Jet crash

 “So, the only Jet that may have crashed is the one that was taken to Katsina and Zamfara to fight bandits, if only it had taken off to Kaduna on the fateful day.”

-When contacted, Director, Public Relations and Information, Air Comodore Edward Gabkwet, promised to get back but never did at press time.
+When contacted, Director, Public Relations and Information, Air Commodore Edward Gabkwet, promised to get back but never did at press time.

 NAF Alpha Jet 475 on a reconnaissance mission was declared missing.
 Its wreckage was later found in Bama, Borno State.
 The body of one of the pilots (Flt.
 Lt.
 Chapele Ebiakpo) was found intact.
 The other pilot (Flt.
 Lt.
 John Abolarinwa) could not be found.
 Two months later, there has been no word from the Air Force authorities.